amis92/RecordGenerator/README.md

 All contributions are welcome, as well as critique.
 If you have any issues, problems or suggestions - please open an issue.

 When commiting a change, two main versioning mechanisms are branch name and version in `appveyor.yml`.
 Branch name will be used as a suffix when publishing packages on MyGet feed.
 Version will be used for both MyGet and releasing to NuGet.
-You might also update version in `/src/Directory.Build.props` - that's used for non-CI builds.
+You might also update version in `Directory.Build.props` - that's used for non-CI builds.

 Visual Studio logo ™ Microsoft Corporation, used without permission.